yilisnataly/the-real-devops-challenge/SOLUTIONS.md

 CMD ["python3", "app.py"]
 ```

-We have run the docker build command to create the app image.
+We have to run the docker build command to create the app image.
 ```bash
 docker build -t ramirezy/flask-challenge:1.0 .
 ```